kylebebak/pick-git/README.md

 ## Contributing
 The "primitives" for the package are defined in `pick_git/core.py` and are listed below.
-These are the functions that actually invoke `pick`.
+These are the functions that actually invoke `fzf`.
 If you think of other useful primitives please fork the repo and submit a pull request.

 - `pick_branch`
 - `pick_commit`